Columbia Gorge Orchestra Association: Ensembles

 The founding ensemble of CGOA is the Columbia Gorge Sinfonietta, the largest and oldest of the association's six ensembles.
-It typically has about 45 musicians, with five to nine being paid, professional musicians from the Portland metropolitan area.
+It typically has about 45-50 musicians, with five to nine being paid, professional musicians from both the Columbia River Gorge and the Portland metropolitan area.
 The Sinfonietta existed alone until the creation of CGOA, when VOCI was created in 2006.
-The choir performs both alone and with the Sinfonietta, and after years of flux has settled to become a mixed-gender group of about 50 singers.
+The choir performs both alone and with the Sinfonietta, and after years of flux has settled to become a mixed-voices group of about 50 singers currently directed by Dan Kenealy.
 The CGOA also includes the Gorge Youth Chorus, open to children ages eight to 13.
 It had been created in the early years of the CGOA but went on hiatus before returning as an active ensemble.
+The Youth Chorus is currently inactive.

-Two more ensembles were added to CGOA in 2015: The Gorge Jazz Collective and the Hood River String Quartet.
-The Jazz Collective is a contemporary big band, but also has collaborated with local banda and marimba groups.
-The string quartet is the only one of the six CGOA ensembles that does not perform public shows, but instead plays private house concerts, weddings, and special occasions.
-Professional violinist Chari Bickford, also a member of the Sinfonietta, became the first leader of the quartet.
+The Gorge Jazz Collective Big Band was added in 2015, and as of 2023 is directed by Michael Paul.
+The Jazz Collective is a contemporary big band, but also has collaborated with local banda and marimba groups, plus many local jazz and pop musicians.
+The string quartet is not a sponsored ensemble, but made up of Sinfonietta musicians.
+The quartet plays private house concerts, weddings, and special occasions.
+Professional violinist Chari Harrington, a member of the Sinfonietta, became the first leader of the quartet.

-The newest CGOA ensemble is Stages Theatre, added to the association in 2016.
-The theatre group presents both musical theatre and nonmusical productions, including Murder Ballad, and is the only CGOA ensemble that is not solely a musical group.
+The newest CGOA ensemble is Stages Musical Theatre, added to the association in 2016.
+The theatre group presents musical theatre, including such shows as Mama Mia, Fun Home, the Pirates of Penzance, West Side Story and Murder Ballad, and is the only CGOA ensemble that is not solely a musical group.